 Again, students must successfully defend a written dissertation proposal in an oral exam conducted by their supervisory committee.
-This defense must take place within two semesters (one calendar year) after the student has passed the comprehensive examinations, or no later than the next regular semester after the completion of the independent study course (see above).
+This defense must take place by the end of the semester after the semester during which the student passed their written comprehensive examinations, or no later than the semester during the completion of the independent study course (see above).
 Failure to complete the independent study course with a passing grade or to satisfactorily defend the dissertation proposal will result in suspension from the program.
 If a student does not defend their dissertation proposal within one year of completing the comprehensive examinations, a student may be dismissed from the graduate program.